Saphereye/lan-chat/README.md

 lan-chat -s <server-ip> -p <pseudonym>
 ```

 4. To insert emojis in the chat, use the following format: `:<emoji name>:`.
-For example is you type `That's funny :laugh:` it will be rendered as `That's funny 😂`.
+For example is you type `That's funny :laughing:` it will be rendered as `That's funny 😂`.

 The supported emojis are as follows
 | Command     | Emoji |